csiro-risk-assessment/mozzie/README.md

 - `parse`, which parses a CSV file, which typically has format described in the "Spatial structure" section above.

 - `restrictToActive` which restricts the data read by `parse` to active cells only.
-After this, the data may be used
+After this, the data may be used.

 - `getData0` provides a pointer to the data (in certain cases `getData1` and `getData2` provide pointers to additional data).